sillelien/base-alpine/README.md

 This image aims to be a suitable base image for people who want to deploy to [Tutum](http://tutum.co) - hence why it has a specific dnsmasq service for tutum.io.

+## Usage Notes
+### Shell

+Alpine Linux uses [BusyBox](http://www.busybox.net/) to provide a lot of the core Unix/Linux utilities.
+As part of that we get the [Ash](http://linux.die.net/man/1/ash) shell, which is very similar to the Bourne (BASH) shell.
+Just make sure you realise there are differences, it is almost POSIX compliant, so if in doubt use the POSIX complaint syntax rather than BASH extensions.

+You can of course install bash - and why not?.
+Doing so will add a few more meg to your *tiny* image.

 [![](https://badge.imagelayers.io/vizzbuzz/base-alpine.svg)](https://imagelayers.io/?images=vizzbuzz/base-alpine:latest 'Get your own badge on imagelayers.io')

 ##Credits